gkeais/435_exercises/mk_test_exercise/mk_test_exercise.md

 # Exercise questions

-You will need to take a look at the following paper to answer some of the following questions: Watnick et al. (2003) [`https://doi.org/10.1016/j.cub.2003.12.002`].
+You will need to take a look at the following paper to answer some of the exercise questions: Watnick et al. (2003) [`https://doi.org/10.1016/j.cub.2003.12.002`].

 1. What is the function of the `Pdk2` gene in Drosophila flies?
 What happens to flies when this gene is mutated?

 2. `Pdk2` is also called "`amo`".
-What is "`amo`" short for?
+What is `amo` short for?
 Why is it called this?

 3. What does a statistically significant MK test for `Pdk2/amo` mean?
 How would you interpret this?

 4. Which of the categories (P<sub>S</sub> , P<sub>N</sub>, D<sub>S</sub>, D<sub>N</sub>) drives the significant test result?

-5. Based on what you know about `Pdk2/amo`'s role, can you speculate why it's got a significant MK test i.e. what's going on?
+5. Based on what you know about the role of `Pdk2/amo`, speculate on why this gene has a significant MK test.

-7. In the RpL36 amino acid alignment, there is a single amino acid polymorphism in D. melanogaster.
+6. In the `RpL36` amino acid alignment, there is a single amino acid polymorphism in _D. melanogaster_.
 What is the amino-acid change, and what DGRP line carries it?
 Provide a screenshot of this amino acid change.

-6. In the Pkd2 amino acid alignment, what is the first amino acid polymorphism in D. melanogaster?
+7. In the `Pkd2` amino acid alignment, what is the first amino acid polymorphism in _D. melanogaster_?
 Provide a screenshot of this amino acid change.